terraform-industry/machine-shop-tutorials/docs/shop_efficiency/making_soft_jaws.md

 ## Why Soft Jaws Will Change Your Life

 Hard jaws are great for general work, but soft jaws are what separate the pros from the weekend warriors.
 Custom jaws mean perfect holding, no marking, and repeatability that is the only way to make high production work sustainable and profitable.

 ## Material Selection

 ### Aluminum (The Standard)

-**6061-T6**:
+#### 6061-T6

 - Machines like butter
 - Strong enough for almost all work
 - Cheap enough to experiment with
 - Won't mark steel parts

-**7075-T6**:
+#### 7075-T6

 - When 6061 isn't strong enough
 - Better for heavy cuts
 - More expensive
 - Harder to machine

-**Cast Aluminum**:
+#### Cast Aluminum

 - Cheap as dirt
 - Machines okay